sdrshn-nmbr/Outlify/README.md

 - `app.py`: The primary application file.
 - `insert.py`: Logic for Supabase database operations.
 - `hacker/`: Virtual environment containing all required packages.
 Activate using `source hacker/bin/activate`.
-- `Images/`: Directory holding images utilized within the application.
-- `static/`: Stores static files such as CSS and JavaScript for the web application.
+- `static/`: Stores static files such as CSS and JavaScript for the web application, as well as images shown throughout the website.
 - `templates/`: Holds HTML templates for the web application.

 ## Setup